 Services Provided:

 GNB’s services are rooted in safety, choice, trust, cultural humility and trauma-informed practice.
-Mental Health services include Individual, Family and Group Therapy, Individual and Group Rehabilitation, Medication Support/Monitoring, Collateral Services to significant support people, Intensive Care Coordination (ICC), Intensive HomeBased Services (IHBS), Targeted Case Management, Assessment and Plan Development.
+Mental Health services include Individual, Family and Group Therapy, Individual and Group Rehabilitation, Medication Support/Monitoring, Collateral Services to significant support people, Intensive Care Coordination (ICC), Intensive Home-Based Services (IHBS), Targeted Case Management, Assessment and Plan Development.

 While the services are provided in a structured and therapeutic milieu, the treatment team is highly flexible and focused on each youth's individual needs, strengths, and capacities.
 The treatment approach to these youths utilizes principles and interventions from evidence-based practices as often as possible and works to ensure that all services are also culturally congruent to the needs of our clients.